mohamed-osamaaa/PlantPal/README.md

 ├── styles/           # Styling and themes
 ├── utils/            # Helper functions
 ├── assets/           # Images and media
-└── .env              # Environment configuration
+├── google-services.json  # Firebase Android config file (MUST be in the root Client folder) ├── GoogleService-Info.plist  # Firebase iOS config file (MUST be in the root Client folder) └── .env              # Environment configuration
 ```